 The Market Reality of Your Target Career and How to Research It

-The information gathered from two or three well-conducted informational interviews will tell you more about the realistic career change landscape in your target field than any amount of online research, and it will simultaneously build the professional relationships that are frequently the source of referral-based hiring in the new field.
+Two or three well-conducted informational interviews will tell you more than any amount of online research.
+Furthermore, they simultaneously build the professional relationships that frequently lead to referral-based hiring in the new field.

 How to Test a Career Before Fully Committing to It?

-The test-before-commit principle is one of the most underused strategies in career change planning and one of the most effective.
-Rather than making a full commitment to a new career direction based entirely on research and enthusiasm, the test-before-commit approach involves finding a way to do real work in the new field before leaving your current income, which produces far more reliable information about whether the reality of the work matches the appeal of the idea.
+The test-before-commit principle is one of the most underused strategies in career change planning.
+Rather than committing based entirely on research and enthusiasm, find a way to do real work first.
+Testing before committing produces far more reliable information than research alone.

 Building Experience in a New Field Before Making the Switch